-(v) J Fox was appointed on 16 November 2023.
+J Fox was appointed on 16 November 2023.
+(M)

-(vi) M Smith acted as the Interim CEO from 17 April to 15 November 2023.
+M Smith acted as the Interim CEO from 17 April to 15 November 2023.
+T Richards resigned on 1 January 2023. (vii)

-(vii) T Richards resigned on 1 January 2023. (viii) The share-based payments value attributed to Non-Executive Directors relates to SPRs issued during the 2024 reporting period.
-At 31 December 2023, the issue of SPRs to Directors remained subject to shareholder approval.
-The fair value of the SPRs was estimated based on a nominal valuation date of 31 December 2023 and has been revised following the grant date on 31 May 2024 in accordance with the requirements of AASB 2 Share-Based Payments.
+The share-based payments value attributed to Non-Executive Directors relates to SPRs issued during the 2024 reporting period.
+At 31 December 2023, the issue of SPRs to Directors remained subject to share-based payments value of the SPRs was estimated based on a nominal valuation date of 31 December 2023 and has been revised following the grant date on 31 May 2024 in accordance with the requirements of AASB 2 Share-Based Payments.